m1gwings/summaries/computing-infrastructures/servers.md

 - from 2 to 192 DIMM slots;
 - from 1 to 24 drive bays (which can be HDD and SSD with SAS or SATA connectors);
 - from 1 to 20 GPUs or TPUs.

+#### Graphical Processing Unit (GPU)

+**GPUs** are processing units meant for _data-parallel computations_: the same program is executed on many functional units in parallel.

+The usual _configuration_ for GPUs in a rack in the following: there is a _CPU host_ connected to a _PCIe_-attached accelerator tray with multiple GPUs.
+GPUs within the tray are connected using high-bandwidth interconnects such as _NVlink_.

+---

+#### Tensor Processing Unit (TPU)

+While suited to ML, GPUs are still relatively _general purpose devices_.
+In recent years designers further specialized them to ML-specific hardware: **TPUs**.

+TPUs are hardware accelerators designed for efficient computations with _tensors_.
+In the ML domain, a **tensor** is an $n$-dimensional matrix.
+Furthermore, it is the basic unit of operation of _TensorFlow_.
+For this reason TPUs are used both for _training_ and _inference_ of deep learning models.

+Several TPU versions have been developed:
+- _TPUv1_: it is an inference focused accelerator connected to the host CPU via a PCIe link.
+- _TPUv2_: in this version, each tensor core has an array for matrix computations (_MXU_) and a connection to high bandwidth memory (_HBM_) to store parameters and intermediate values during computations.
+Multiple TPUv2 accelerator boards can be connected in a rack through a custom high-bandwidth network which enables "fast parameter reconciliation" (_aggregation steps in back-propagation_).
+- _TPUv3_: it is the first _liquid cooled accelerator_ of this kind.
+It is 2.5x faster than TPUv2.
+- _TPUv4_: it is 2.7x faster than TPUv3.

+---

+#### Field-Programmable Gate Array (FPGA)

+An **FPGA** is an array of logic gates that can be programmed (configured) in the field, i.e. by the end user of the device as opposed to the manufacturers.
+It is composed of several interconnected digital sub-circuits that efficiently implement common functionalities, offering an high level of flexibility.
+The digital sub-circuits are called **Configurable Logic Blocks** (**CLBs**).

+The configuration of an FPGA is carried out through Hardware Description Languages (HDLs) (such as VHDL) which allow to declare the required components and how they are interconnected.